Tip Top Trail

 Ross by no means arrived, till now, so we broke camp whereas he attended to his final minute particulars.
 The most fun a part of the path is the primary 600-800 yards of close to vertical decomposed granite (no traction) hill.
 Which rises approx 1200 ft on the Topo.
 The the rest of the path was just about a bust, since we needed to flip round and are available again…..
 No one was wanting ahead to tackling the hill, however except we go up, we will’t go away.
 Ross was 1st, and made it up the first part with grave issue.
 The second part, he winched himself up, as a consequence of some recommendation from me to attempt the hill in first gear low.
 He made good progress, I didn’t need him to lose the progress he made so far with out breaking, so I suggested him to winch, and so he did.
 Next up was Keith Auble (Crus) and, whereas we have been getting Ross’ Jeep in place to winch the remainder of us up, Keith DROVE to the highest!
 As all our jaws dropped in amazement, Keith was beaming ear to ear, and excessive fiving us.
 Next was Stu, he too winched after making improbable progress, nevertheless a rock which his Jeep slid into whereas struggling for traction, managed to scratch his rim and partly tear his valve stem.
 It didn’t leak, and the clever factor to do was winch from this place, to stop additional harm.
 I used to be final up the hill, and having the benefit of watching what labored and what didn’t, I drove up in 2nd gear 4lo with a complete lot of mud and funky air below my tires.
 We all made it to the highest after that, stacking our Jeeps in celebration (infantile, I do know, but it surely was my concept….).
 Those who went thanks for the fantastic recollections………..
 Then there was the journey right down to civilization.
 But that’s one other journey all collectively!!

-See also Raw Deal
+See also Axle Alley

 Bill Mish